FinlayDaG33k/MikroTik-Setups/hAP AX Lite LTE6 - WG Roadwarrior/README.md

 It will, however, exclude traffic going _directly_ to the router so I can still access it and its services.
 ```
 /ip firewall mangle
-  add action=mark-routing chain=prerouting comment="Home via VPN" dst-address=!192.168.88.1 dst-address-list="Home" new-routing-mark=VPN
+  add action=mark-routing chain=prerouting comment="Home via VPN" dst-address=!192.168.88.1 dst-address-list="Home via VPN" new-routing-mark=VPN
 ```

 And that's it!
-When you connect to the WiFi and try to reach any of the addresses in the `Home` list, it'll automatically send this over the Wireguard!
+When you connect to the WiFi and try to reach any of the addresses in the `Home via VPN` list, it'll automatically send this over the Wireguard!
 In theory, you can create additional lists and mangle rules if you want to allow more stuff and keep it all organized!
 I have _not_ yet tested it with routing _everything_ over the wireguard but feel free to test this yourself.